ClayneID/GTPS-Server-Status-Bot/README.md

 # Changelogs
  ### New Changelogs 12-08-2020:
    * Added World, Players & Guilds file data count.
+ ### New Changelogs 14-08-2020:
+   * Added botconfig.json for more easily you change token bot & channel id.
 #### What Benefits Making Server Status Bot Inside VPS?
  1. Online 24/7 Without Hosting!
  2. Can Scan ur exe (if exe is not running, the bot will say down else if ur exe is running the bot will say up)